The other day, I got this cryptic email. It read:

 – – – – – – – – – – – – – – – –

 Based on the fake email address and the tell-tale Anguished English, I concluded that this was just another phish.
 I usually delete these emails promptly, but this one had an interesting component to it: it came with a password protected MS Word document.
-This is somewhat unusual because they typically expect you to just launch the attachment and activate the payload immediately.
+This is somewhat unusual because phishers typically expect you to just launch the attachment and activate the payload immediately.

 So it appears that the attack strategy was to: